meHypernova/Conference-Schedule/README.md

 This app is made for IHMTC 2023 conference by Microfluidics Lab IIT Patna.
 I have done all the coding using android studio (XML + Java).
 If you know code very well you can make an app like this withing 2-3 days.

+More details about the app: The app's primary goal was to elevate your IHMTC experience by offering a detailed and organized schedule.
+Imagine having a compact tool in your pocket that enables you to explore events based on the day, providing insights into energy transfer, mass transport, and various industrial applications.
+The schedule, neatly categorized by day, ensures that you stay informed about each session, allowing you to plan your participation effectively.

 Download app from MI Store: https://global.app.mi.com/details?lo=IN&la=en_US&id=com.example.ihmtc2023

 App's Structure has used: Recycler, TabLayout, CardView, Recycler (Hidden) etc